 Why did everyone make such a big deal?
 Ghiberti innovated with new uses of space that brought life to the doors and its characters.
 They are considered a masterpiece that helped define the Renaissance and draw many visitors today.

 3. Ponte Vecchio

 Ponte Vecchio is an excellent example of a medieval bridge.
 The impressive structure is built from stone and supported by archways.
-The shops built on either side of the bridge and the famous Vasari Corridor can be seen above them make the bridge unique and attracts visitors from all over.
+The shops built on either side of the bridge and the famous Vasari Corridor can be seen above them, making the bridge unique and attracting visitors from all over.